-- Forest resilience
+- Quantifying forest resilience

-- Time-series analysis
+- Time-series assessment

 Singh’s PhD is a part of Earth Resilience in the Anthropocene (ERA) project which aims to improve the understanding of interactions among planetary boundaries (the boundaries in which the Earth system remains in a stable state), and to understand the implications of simultaneous human pressure on several systems that are characteristic of the Anthropocene – the human dominated era.